-- The new Public Health guidelines for keeping students home are far more stringent than before the pandemic -- requiring students with ANY potential ill symptoms to stay home.
+The new Public Health guidelines for keeping students home are far more stringent than before the pandemic.
 (See Health Screening/Attestation)

 - All student absences should continue to be reported to the School Attendance Line.
-Please leave a voice message explaining the reason for any absence.
+Please leave a voice message explaining the reason for any absence, with student name and grade level.
 In your message, please report any symptoms of illness, COVID-19 exposures, or COVID testing and results.
-Your timely reporting will help us protect the health and safety of our school community.
+Your timely reporting will help us monitor and protect the health and safety of our school community.

 - Families of ill students are encouraged to contact their healthcare provider to determine if COVID-19 testing should be done.